Mo Vaughn: Anaheim Angels

 While he hit well for Anaheim when he played—he hit 30-plus home runs and knocked in over 100 runs in both 1999 and 2000—Vaughn was plagued by injuries in 1999 and didn't play a single game in the 2001 season.
-He started his Anaheim career by falling down the visitor's dugout steps on his first play of his first game, badly spraining his ankle.
+He started his Anaheim career by falling down the visitor's dugout steps on his first play of his first game (trying to field a foul pop fly), badly spraining his ankle.
 Vaughn was nevertheless seen as a viable middle of the line-up producer before the 2002 season and was traded to the New York Mets for Kevin Appier on December 27, 2001.

 Following Vaughn's departure from Anaheim, Angels closer Troy Percival took a shot at him, saying "We may miss Mo's bat, but we won't miss his leadership.
 Darin Erstad is our leader."
 This prompted the normally mild-mannered Vaughn to go off on a profanity-laced tirade, stating such statements as, "They ain't got no flags hanging at friggin' Edison Field, so the hell with them."
 The year after Vaughn left Anaheim, the Angels would reach and win the World Series.